 There are different optimal representations of data in different physical regions.
-For example, at low energies (i.e., in the resolved resonance region), neutron scattering is best described with an R matrix approach, whereas above the (n, n') threshold it is best described via tabulated data as shown in Figure 1.
-This implies for example that
+For example, at low energies (i.e., in the resolved resonance region), neutron scattering is best described with an R matrix approach, whereas at higher energies where resonances overlap enough to allow Hauser-Feshbach treatment, scattering is better described via tabulated data as shown in Figure 1.
+This implies, for example, that